-Students intending to graduate must submit a Graduation Petition to the Office of the Registrar (through MyNewSchool or by hard copy) and pay the appropriate fee by the dates listed below.
-The petition must be filed regardless of intent to attend the commencement ceremony:
+Students intending to graduate must submit a Graduation Petition to the Office of the Registrar through MyNewSchool.
+The petition must be filed regardless of intent to attend the commencement ceremony.
+Students graduating in January should petition prior to October 1.
+Students graduating in May should petition prior to February 15.
+Late fees may apply after these deadlines.
+See the registrar's website for details.